Soothe your mountain buds in nature’s lap in Sangla valley, Kinnaur Himachal Pradesh, India.

 How to find the Kanda Lake

 There was no direct way to reach the Sangla Kanda lake, I literally had to cross bushes to reach the starting point of the lake.
 I must accept I was a little disappointed by such less water in the lake and should rather call it a pond.
 But as said something is better than nothing and I was rather loving that we took the lesser known path!!
 Well, later the locals told us the lake is sort of mysterious and no one actually knows where the water in the lake comes from and where does it go towards…quite intriguing..right??

 Suggested read – Best places to visit in Sangla Valley!

 Sangla Kanda Lake

 A gorgeous lake at an altitude of 3,568 meters, surrounded by snow-capped mountains whose reflection is seen vibrantly in the algae encompassed water.
 Locals refer these snow coated mountains as Kailash ~ Residence of Lord Shiva.
-Stories rotate among the locals that no trekkers or locals dare to go up these Kailash mountains as those who tried in past never came back.
+Stories rotate among the locals that no trekkers or locals dare to go up against these Kailash mountains as those who tried in past never came back.
 So as said, it is not easy to find God 🙂

 Isn’t the lake worth visiting Sangla Kanda??